hrydgard/ppsspp-site/docs/reference/process-hacks.md

 If you want to search the memory of the emulated PSP using external tools by attaching to the PPSSPP process' memory space in Windows, you're gonna need a pointer to the base address.

-To get it, you can either use `Debug -> Copy PSP Memory Base Pointer` in the window menu (in 1.15+), read it from the log, or get it programmatically, by sending a custom window message to query the pointer.
+To get it, you can either use `Debug -> Copy PSP memory base address` in the window menu (in 1.15+), read it from the log, or get it programmatically, by sending a custom window message to query the pointer.

 That message is defined as: